Antonio De Blasio

-Antonio De Blasio (born 5 September 1955 in Pécs) is a Hungarian politician and former Member of the European Parliament (MEP) with the Fidesz, part of the European People's Party and was a member of the European Parliament's Committee on Regional Development.
+Antonio De Blasio (born 5 September 1955) is a Hungarian politician and former Member of the European Parliament (MEP) with the Fidesz, part of the European People's Party and was a member of the European Parliament's Committee on Regional Development.

 He became MEP on 31 July 2006, succeeding István Pálfi, who died on 15 July 2006.

 Personal life

 He is married and has two children, Roberta and Domenico.
 He lives in Pécs, Hungary.